bsccf/Uni-notes/Mechanics structures and materials/Statics 1/3 Pin jointed trusses/method of joints.md

 #### What is the
 ## Method of joints

-This is where you consider the horizontal and verticle force equalibrium at each joint in the [[pin jointed truss model]], and figure out the forces acting on the surrounding bars which produces this resault.
+1) First you consider the truss as a single body and calculate what [[External forces]] are needed to keep it in eqaulibrium
-Generally it is eas
+2) You consider the horizontal and verticle force equalibrium at each joint in the [[pin jointed truss model]], and figure out the forces acting on the surrounding bars which produces this resault.
+Generally it is easyer to start by analysing pins with as few unknowns as possible.